sangdth/password-manager/README.md

 - [ ] Setting: backup/restore items.

 ## Note!
-In current situation, I still don't know how to encrypt the password input, so everything will be saved as RAW text in `userData` directory + `/data.db`, so consider to delete your data if you stop using it.
+In current situation, I still don't know how to encrypt the password input, so everything will be saved as RAW text in `userData` directory + `/data.db`, so consider to delete your data if you stop using it.”

 ## Build Setup
 ``` bash